interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

     * We want to try a trading-volume-delta as a _stimulus_ (instead of price-delta).
     * We want to try the fitness-value _itself_ as a stimulus (it is computed within the cadCAD model and is thus accessible).
     * We want to pin 1/2 or 2/3 of the founders-pool (because the current greed-level is unrealistic)
-    * We want to try a user-limit of 10k to see if the only viable strategies are the price-stabilizer strategy or if there exist others.
     * Play with different vesting periods for presales and other pools.